-Since 2007 you've helped us reach more than 27,000 veterans but we know there are thousands more who still need help.
-We won't stop until everyone has the support they deserve, and we hope you'll sign up to this mission with us.
+Since 2007, you've helped us reach more than 30,000 veterans and family members.
+But there are thousands more who still need help.
+We won't stop until everyone has the support they need, and we hope you'll sign up to this mission with us.